HMS York (90): Design and description

 York displaced 8250 LT at standard load and 10620 LT at deep load.
 The ship had an overall length of 575 ft, a beam of 57 ft and a draught of 20 ft 3 in.
 She was powered by Parsons geared steam turbines, driving four shafts, which developed a total of 80000 shp and gave a maximum speed of 32.25 kn.
 Steam for the turbines was provided by eight Admiralty 3-drum water-tube boilers.
 York carried a maximum of 1900 LT of fuel oil that gave her a range of 13300 nmi at 12 kn.
 The ship's complement was 628 officers and ratings.

 The ship mounted six 50-calibre 8-inch (203 mm) guns in three twin turrets.
 Her secondary armament consisted of four QF 4 in Mk V anti-aircraft (AA) guns in single mounts.
 York mounted two single 2-pounder (40 mm) light AA guns ("pom-poms").
 The ship carried two triple torpedo tube above-water mounts for 21 in torpedoes.

 York lacked a full waterline armor belt.
 The sides of her boiler and engine rooms were protected by 3 in of armour and sides of the magazines were protected by 4.375 in of armour.
 The transverse bulkheads at the end of her machinery rooms were 3.5 in thick.
 The top and ends of the magazines were three inches thick.
 The lower deck over the machinery spaces and steering gear had a thickness of 1.5 in.
 Space and weight was reserved for one catapult and its seaplane, but they were not fitted until after she was completed.
 A second catapult, intended to be mounted on 'B' turret, was deleted from the design during construction.

 Service

-York in Admiralty Floating Dock No. 1 at Bermuda in 1934.
+York in Admiralty Floating Dock No. 1 at HMD Bermuda in 1934.